-- Before disciplinary action is taken against a member, the Secretary must give written notice to the member- - (a) stating that the Chamber proposes to take disciplinary action against the member; and - (b) stating the grounds for the proposed disciplinary action; and - (c) specifying the date, place and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting);

-(d) advising the member that he or she may do one or both of the following-
+- (1) Before disciplinary action is taken against a member, the Secretary must give written notice to the member- - (a) stating that the Chamber proposes to take disciplinary action against the member; and - (b) stating the grounds for the proposed disciplinary action; and - (c) specifying the date, place and time of the meeting at which the disciplinary subcommittee intends to consider the disciplinary action (the disciplinary meeting); and - (d) advising the member that he or she may do one or both of the following-

-- (i) attend the disciplinary meeting and address the disciplinary subcommittee at that meeting; - (ii) give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and - (e) setting out the member's appeal rights under rule 23 (f) stating that the Chamber, nor any Council member(s), shall not be liable or responsible for payment of any fees or costs incurred by the member against which disciplinary actions are to be taken or arising from rules under this Division. - (2) The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.
+- (i) attend the disciplinary meeting and address the disciplinary subcommittee at that meeting; - (ii) give a written statement to the disciplinary subcommittee at any time before the disciplinary meeting; and - (e) setting out the member's appeal rights under rule 23. - (2) The notice must be given no earlier than 28 days, and no later than 14 days, before the disciplinary meeting is held.